martonbognar/ipe-exposure/README.md

 #### Troubleshooting

-> :bulb: Always read the main source file (usually `main.c`) before running the code, it often contains instructions.
+> :bulb: Every project directory contains a README with concise running instructions and expected output (copied from the main source file, usually `main.c`).

 * Any Ultra-Low-Power Advisor remarks can be safely ignored by clicking `Proceed`.

-* If you get an error about data verification, make sure that `Target > MSP43x Options > On connect, erase main, information, and IP protected area` is enabled in the debug configuration (dropdown next to Debug button).
+* If you get an error about data verification, make sure that `Target > MSP43x Options > On connect, erase main, information, and IP protected area` is enabled in the debug configuration (dropdown next to Debug :beetle: button).
 This should normally already be the case for all CCS projects in this repository.

 ![debug_conf](ccs_debug_conf.png)